phillipadsmith/2014.phillipadsmith.com/_drafts/2015-02-20-tell-everyone.md

 ---
 layout: post
 published: false
-title: Why We Share and Why It Matters
+title: "Why We Share & Why It Matters"
 category: convening
 img_opt: inline
 dek: "Does social media help us, or hinder us, from understanding the world?"